Doing Business in the United Kingdom

 The World Bank’s Ease of Doing Business Survey for 2018 ranked the UK 7th out of 190 economies.
 The country scored particularly well in protecting minority investors, resolving insolvency and starting a business.
 The UK’s position as a popular place to do business is a clear result of its long-established political and economic stability, sound infrastructure and highly-skilled workforce.

 Usually 9am to 5pm, Mondays to Fridays.
-Outside the private sector, employees will often work much longer hours.
+Outside of the private sector, employees will often work much longer hours.

 A firm handshake is the best way to greet business contacts.
 It is best to address senior business colleagues using their formal title until directed otherwise.